-The arrivals data can be decomposed into unobserved components: a trend, representing the general level of the series; a seasonal, encapsulating regular deviation from the trend on a within-year basis; and an irregular, which is the residual, or unexplained variation in the data.
-One way of estimating these components is to use a robust, non-parametric technique such as STL (Cleveland, Cleveland, McRae and Terpenning 1990).
-This procedure consists of an iterated cycle in which the data is detrended, then the seasonal is updated from the resulting detrended seasonal-subseries, after which the trend estimate is updated.
-At each iteration, robustness weights are formed based on the estimated irregular component; these are used to down-weight outlying observations in subsequent calculations.
+One way of estimating unobserved trend and seasonal components is to use a robust, nonparametric technique such as STL (Cleveland et al., 1990), e.g., as implemented in R (R Development Core Team, 2006).
+This procedure consists of an iterated cycle in which the data is detrended, then the seasonal is updated from the resulting detrended seasonal subseries, after which the trend estimate is updated.
+At each iteration, robustness weights are formed based on the estimated irregular component and these are used to down-weight outlying observations in subsequent calculations.

-A typical STL decomposition is shown in Figure 3 for the natural logarithm of the Total arrivals.
+A typical STL decomposition is shown in Figure 2 for the natural logarithm of the Total arrivals.
 The log transformation is commonly used to stabilise a seasonal pattern which increases with the level of the series, and effectively transforms a multiplicative decomposition into an additive one.
 The plot shows an evolving seasonal pattern, an upward trend with several changes in slope, and a relatively small irregular component.
 A vertical line is added to indicate September 2001.
 There is no obvious (structural) change in the trend at or about this month, although there is a reduction in the slope of the trend nearer the start of 2001, which we discuss further in Section 5 below.
 More prominent is a cluster of negative irregulars immediately following 9/11, the largest of which is the third largest negative irregular in the sample period.
 Jointly though, these irregulars are smaller and less persistent than those occurring at the time of the SARS outbreak in 2003.
-Our exploratory analysis with STL thus suggests that while the events of 9/11 may have had a moderate short-term (irregular) effect, there is nothing to suggest that a longer-term (structural) effect occurred.
+Our exploratory analysis with STL thus suggests that while the events of 9/11 may have had a moderate short term (irregular) effect, there is nothing to suggest that a longer term (structural) effect occurred.
 We investigate this hypothesis more formally in Section 4.

-Figure 3.
-The STL decomposition of the log aggregate monthly visitor arrivals to New Zealand from January 1980 to December 2004.
+Figure 2: The STL decomposition of the log aggregate monthly visitor arrivals to New Zealand from January 1980 to December 2004.
 The vertical grey line is at September 2001, and the solid bars on the right hand side of the plot are all the same height, to aid comparisons.